-Promoting statewide early intervention, prevention and outreach services helps to reduce the impact of substance abuse in Wyoming.
+Promoting statewide early intervention, prevention and outreach services helps to reduce the impact of substance use in Wyoming.

-This outreach campaign strives to prevent substance abuse through culturally appropriate and evidence-based strategies.
+This outreach campaign strives to prevent substance use through culturally appropriate and evidence-based strategies.

 Alcohol Wellness Alternatives, Research, & Education Program

-By the aid of the University of Wyoming’s counseling center, the AWARE program educates college students on healthy choices and harm-reduction strategies that can prevent and reduce substance abuse.
+By the aid of the University of Wyoming’s counseling center, the AWARE program educates college students on healthy choices and harm-reduction strategies that can prevent and reduce substance use.